 Massive chest pain that feels like a heart attack might be something else: acute pericarditis, a potentially life-threatening inflammation of the sac around the heart that causes the sac to become hardened and thickened — or possibly a more serious condition called constrictive pericarditis, in which the heart feels as if it’s being strangled.
 These … Read More

-Rheumatoid Arthritis (RA) is an ongoing inflammatory autoimmune disease that primarily affects the small joints.
+Contributor: Qingping Yao, MD, PhD Rheumatoid Arthritis (RA) is an ongoing inflammatory autoimmune disease that primarily affects the small joints.
 In patients with an autoimmune disorder, the immune system can’t tell the difference between healthy body tissue and antigens.
 The result is an immune response that destroys normal body tissues.
-RA causes joint pain, pain to touch, enlargement, stiffness in … Read More
+RA causes joint pain, pain … Read More

 Many people have a condition called pericarditis – or may have other conditions such as infections, cysts, or effusions affecting the pericardium.
 Cardiologist Dr. Klein and Heart Surgeon Dr. Johnston will be answering questions about this topic today at noon (EST).
 Register now and begin to ask questions.
 They will be answered at 12 noon … Read More